Eric Dill: Career

 In 2008, Dill worked with Kara DioGuardi and David Hodges on his upcoming debut studio album, which was expected to be released later that year, via Atlantic Records.
 He released a music video to the song "Leaving You Lonely" on December 2, 2010.
 In 2012, Dill released his first collection of four songs titled Wherever You Are.
 With record producer Matt Radosevich and mastering by Eric Valentine, the sound was created to capture and add the distinct flavor of Dill's delivery of style.
 Major influences include U2, Nine Inch Nails, Savage Garden, Our Lady Peace and Thirty Seconds to Mars.
 The collection was recorded at Barefoot Studios in Los Angeles.
 He had written the EP in New York City, while finishing the rest of the record in Hollywood, Los Angeles.
 He also released a music video for the title track.
+In support of his solo music, he performed a show at The Viper Room in April.

 Dill's first and only full-length studio album, Forever Is Not Enough, was released on November 20, 2012.
 It featured 13 original songs.
 He released the album independently instead of through a major record label as originally intended, and speaking about if he would ever sign to a label ever again, Dill stated, "Nope... never.
 What I would do is, I would work with them to distribute my record.
 I would never sign my life away to people who care nothing about music, and care nothing about me."
 The album features an up-tempo rock sound, while maintaining a pop-friendly sound.
 "War With the Wolves" was the first single released from the album.
 The song was listed in the Billboard Top 40 Indicator Chart.
 He released a music video for the single and was featured on mtvU.
 "In My Head", another single from the album, was released to radio on January 14, 2013.
 Since then, he has released two non-album singles "Might as Well Play Some Rock and Roll" in 2018 and "On Our Way to Paradise" in 2023.